cncf/toc/operations/toc-templates/template-adopter-questions.md

 1. How long has your organization used the project?

+2. What were the main motivations to adopt the project and which key features do you use today?

+3. What is the current level of usage (pre-production, production) and scale?

-2. What is your update cadence with the project?
+4. What is your update cadence with the project?

-3. Can you walk me through what your experience was in either adopting it outright or integrating it with your existing services and applications?
+5. Can you walk me through what your experience was in either adopting it outright or integrating it with your existing services and applications?
 What challenges did you experience with the project?

-4. Did you find the information in the repo or the project docs valuable to your implementation?
+6. Did you find the information in the repo or the project docs valuable to your implementation?
 If so, where did you find the information and what specifically was useful?

-5. Did you need to engage with the community members or maintainers?
-If so what was the context of the engagement and did it reach an acceptable outcome?
+7. Did you need to engage with the community members or maintainers?
+If so what was the context of the engagement, which communication channels did you use and did it reach an acceptable outcome?

-6. Compared with other products in this space (proprietary and open) what drew you to the project?
+8. Compared with other products in this space (proprietary and open) what drew you to the project?

-7. Has your implementation of the project provided measurable value?
-Such as reducing manual activities, faster integrations, supported federation/multi-cloud, ease of use, etc.
+9. Has your implementation of the project provided measurable value?
+Such as reducing manual activities, faster integrations, supported federation/multi-cloud, ease of use, cost savings, etc.

-8. Is there something you feel that holds the project back from reaching its ultimate potential?
+10. Is there something you feel that holds the project back from reaching its ultimate potential?

-9. Do you have any future plans regarding the project?
+11. Do you have any future plans regarding the project?
 More involvement, feature requests, expansion, etc.